-The full guideline on 'Thromboembolic Disease in Pregnancy and Puerperium' is available via NHSGGC StaffNet / Acute / Women and Children's Services / Obstetrics / GGC obstetric guidelines.
+The full guideline on 'Thromboembolic Disease in Pregnancy and Puerperium' is available via NHSGGC StaffNet / Acute / Venous thromboembolism / Diagnosis and Treatment (link only active if accessing via NHS computer).

 Venous thromboembolism (VTE) is a major cause of maternal death in the United Kingdom.
 Clinical assessment and diagnosis of women presenting with suspected VTE in pregnancy is unreliable and clinical suspicion must always be confirmed by appropriate objective testing.
 The signs and symptoms of VTE include: leg pain and swelling (usually unilateral), lower abdominal pain, low grade pyrexia, dyspnoea, chest pain, haemoptysis and collapse.

 For prophylaxis of VTE in pregnancy, enoxaparin or tinzaparin is used.
 Before initiating prophylactic therapy, seek specialist advice to discuss doses and monitoring during pregnancy.